 Moderate: Take a Guided Street Art Walking Tour in the Bronx

 View some of the latest and most amazing outdoor murals in the Bronx by taking a guided Street Art Tour with Bronx Historical Tours.
 You’ll get an insider's view of the sites and details of the artists, and will discover the history, culture, community, and businesses that serve as a backdrop for this unique art form.
 Your tour supports the Bronx local art scene, a street gallery of artists from around the world.
 In addition to street art in the Bronx, public art can be discovered and enjoyed throughout the city in a variety of settings.
-Street Art Tour Group Tour tickets are $25 per person for a 2 Hour Tour, 10 am - noon
+Street Art Tour Group Tour tickets are $25 per person for a two-hour tour, 10 am - noon

 Luxury: Take a Private Tour of Chelsea Art Galleries

 New York Art Tours offers a variety of contemporary art gallery tours in New York City, including a private tour of Chelsea art galleries.
-Merrily Kerr, an art critic, college instructor and professional art tour guide, will put together an itinerary to take you to the most talked-about art exhibitions of the moment.
+Merrily Kerr, an art critic, college instructor, and professional art tour guide, will put together an itinerary to take you to the most talked-about art exhibitions of the moment.
 The cost for a private group of one to five people is $280.
 ART SMART offers private and guided art gallery tours that can help you discover which shows have the art world buzzing, where to see up-and-coming artists first, and which galleries are best suited to your preferences and budget.
 In addition to Chelsea, the tour also visits galleries in the Meatpacking District and Highline Park, Brooklyn’s Williamsburg and Bushwick, the Lower East Side and Soho, the Upper East Side, and Midtown.
-A private group tour is $250 per hour.
+A private group tour is $225 per hour.

 Set Out on an Urban Adventure